-Of course, it’s hard to compete with bustling Mount Maunganui so close by, and locals favoured newer and more convenient shopping areas where parking is free and there is a better mix of food and retail outlets.
-But the tide is finally turning for Tauranga’s city centre, thanks to some cool initiatives from forward-thinking retailers and hospo folks.
+Of course, it’s hard to compete with bustling Mount Maunganui so close by, but the tide is finally turning for Tauranga’s city centre, thanks to some cool initiatives from forward-thinking retailers and hospo folks.

-As of July 2018, Our Place Tauranga has replaced the council building that was riddled with asbestos on Willow Street.
+In July 2018, Our Place Tauranga replaced the old council building that was riddled with asbestos on Willow Street.
 It has created a heart for the city where the ugly old structure once stood.
 Our Place is focused on supporting and engaging the community, offering affordable rents to social enterprises and start-ups, plus providing cool event spaces and public areas.

 It’s all collected into a colourful array of shipping containers.
 Our Place is temporary but so good!

 On the corner of Wharf and Willow streets, you’ll find Tauranga Art Gallery toi Tauranga.
 This relatively small but sensational public art gallery has pushed the boundaries in the past few years.
 It brought Banksy to the Bay, showed interactive exhibitions, immersive experiences and challenging performance art.
 The gallery has always something new to discover, and while donations are most welcome, entry is free.